 He currently resides in Staten Island, and is married with 4 children.

 Ebony S. Washington began her career with the New York City Police Department on March 1st, 2000.
 Upon graduating from the police academy, Officer Washington was assigned to patrol at the 122nd Precinct.
 Her hard work landed her a position on the 122nd Precinct Burglary Team.
-Her drive and determination secured her promotions to Sergeant in October 2005 where she served at Police Service Area 1, Lieutenant in July 2008 in the Manhattan Court Section, Captain in November 2011 as the Executive Officer in the Patrol Borough of Brooklyn South, 68, 69 & 70 Precincts.
+Her drive and determination secured her promotions to Sergeant in October 2005 where she served at PSA1, Lieutenant in July 2008 in the Manhattan Court Section, Captain in November 2011 as the Executive Officer in the Patrol Borough of Brooklyn South, 68, 69 & 70 Precincts.
 In February 2014 she worked in the Communications Section monitoring daily citywide 911 and radio dispatching operations.
 Captain Washington became the Commanding Officer of the 122nd Precinct in March 2015 where she was promoted again to the rank of Deputy Inspector on December 18th, 2015.

 If history is our teacher, her story will not end here as we can expect great accomplishments from Deputy Inspector Ebony S. Washington.